AlvarMarkhester/bug-tracker-next/README.md

 Bug Tracker for project management. <br/>
 Not production ready at all, it was just a fun project that I never had time to finish, no tests, no docs.
-Just wanted to try out a modern stack.
+Just wanted to try out a modern stack.<br/>
 Stack: NextJS, Typescript, Prisma, PostegreSQL, Next Auth

 <div>